aadi1011/aadi1011/README.md

 </br>I am a student pursuing B.Tech in Artificial Intelligence & Machine Learning 🧠🖥️.
 Cybersecurity enthusiast and avid learner. </br>Training in C/C++/Python/HTML👨🏽‍💻.
 </br>Certified Information Security and Ethical Hacker.🔐
 </br>Beginner to Intermediate experience in Windows OS, Linux OS.
+</br>- 🔭 I’m currently working on a Python based Network Analyzer than makes network traffic caputured data easy to interpret.
+</br>- 📫 How to reach me: saadith2002@gmail.com

 <!--
 **aadi1011/aadi1011** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.